While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.

 - Searching: Regular Expression support for searching emails.

-Mailspring, formerly known as Nylas Mail or Nylas N1 is a next-generation email app built with open web technologies.
+Mailspring, is a next-generation open-source email app built with open web technologies.
 It has a really modern and slick user interface.

 Even though it offers many features, most of them are limited to a premium subscription.

-Do note that many readers warn of terrible support by the Mailspring team, so feel free to give it a try if you do not mind that.
+Do note that, in the past, many readers have warned of spotty customer support by the Mailspring team, so feel free to give it a try if you do not mind experimenting.

 - Unified Inbox: Mailspring supports all the major email providers.
 So, you can manage all your accounts from a single interface.